m0j33d/the-waiting-room-website/README.md

 Success
 ```
 {
+  type: "success",
-  "msg": "Blog created successfully!",
+  message: "Article created successfully!",
-  "data": {
+  "article": {
+    "id": 1,
-    "title": "Tent",
+    "title": "My Article title",
-    "description": "Story of Tent",
-    "author": "6363e35ac448afb0a73c320d",
-    "state": "draft",
-    "read_count": 0,
-    "tags": ["Mytag1", "Mytag2"],
+    "summary": "This is a quick summary of what my article is about.",
-    "body": "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+    "article_body" : "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.",
+    "owner_id": 1,
+    "updatedAt": "2023-03-09T10:58:25.013Z",
-    "createdAt": "2022-11-03T15:59:01.387Z",
+    "createdAt": "2023-03-09T10:58:25.013Z"
-    "reading_time": 1 min
   }
 }
 ```
 ---
-### Get Blog by Id
+### Get Article by Id

-- Route: /blog/:id
+- Route: /article/:id
 - Method: GET
 - Header
     - Authorization: Bearer {token}